Colombes: Name

 The name Colombes comes from Latin columna (Old French colombe), meaning "column".
 This is interpreted as referring either to a megalithic column used in ancient times by a druidic cult which stood in Colombes until its destruction during the French Revolution, or to the columns of an atrium in a ruined Gallo-Roman villa that also stood in Colombes.

 History

+During the repression of January and February 1894, the police conducted raids targeting the anarchists living there, without much success.